Shave Guide: Shave tips using a safety razor

 Do not apply pressure.
 The weight of the razor is enough pressure to get your close shave.
 Rinse razor when full.

+Rinse your skin with cool water after shaving to close all the pores and reduce the chance of irritated skin.
+Apply shave oil to moisturize your skin and promote skin healing.
 If you have not used the shave oil for shaving you can apply it ow on your wet body to moisturize your body and promote skin healing.
+Lock in moisture with a soothing moisturizer, oil or gel containing healing ingredients such as hemp seed oil and aloe vera.

 Once you are towel dry, lock in the moisture, and repair the film that protects the skin’s surface with a soothing moisturizer, oil or gel.
 Preferably including healing ingredients such as hemp seed oil, aloe vera, calendula.
 Have you seen our shave oil yet?